Nota-NetsPresso/PyNetsPresso/README.md

 </div>
 </br>

-Use **PyNetsPresso** for a seamless model optimization process.
+Use **NetsPresso** for a seamless model optimization process.
-PyNetsPresso resolves AI-related constraints in business use cases and enables cost-efficiency and enhanced performance by removing the requirement for high-spec servers and network connectivity and preventing high latency and personal data breaches.
+NetsPresso resolves AI-related constraints in business use cases and enables cost-efficiency and enhanced performance by removing the requirement for high-spec servers and network connectivity and preventing high latency and personal data breaches.

-The **PyNetsPresso** is a python interface with the NetsPresso web application and REST API.
+The **NetsPresso** is a python interface with the NetsPresso web application and REST API.

 Easily compress various models with our resources.
 Please browse the [Docs] for details, and join our [Discussion Forum] for providing feedback or sharing your use cases.

-To get started with the PyNetsPresso, you will need to sign up either at [NetsPresso] or [PyNetsPresso].</a>
+To get started with the NetsPresso, you will need to sign up either at [NetsPresso].</a>
 </br>
 </br>